 There is no conclusive information about idarubicin adversely affecting human fertility or causing teratogenesis.
 There has been one report of a fetal fatality after maternal exposure to idarubicin during the second trimester.

 There are no adequate and well-controlled studies in pregnant women.
 IDAMYCIN should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 If IDAMYCIN is to be used during pregnancy, or if the patient becomes pregnant during therapy, the patient should be apprised and informed of the potential hazard to the fetus.
 Women of childbearing potential should be advised to avoid pregnancy.
-Women of childbearing potential should be advised to use effective contraception during treatment with IDAMYCIN and for at least 6.5 months after the last dose.
-Men with female partners of childbearing potential should be advised to use effective contraception during treatment with IDAMYCIN and for at least 3.5 months after the last dose.
+Women of childbearing potential should be advised to use effective contraception during treatment with IDAMYCIN and for 6.5 months after the last dose.
+Men with female partners of childbearing potential should be advised to use effective contraception during treatment with IDAMYCIN and for 3.5 months after the last dose.
 Both men and women should seek advice for fertility preservation before treatment and/or seek genetic counselling after treatment.

 Therapy with IDAMYCIN (idarubicin hydrochloride for injection, USP) requires close observation of the patient and careful laboratory monitoring.
 Hyperuricemia secondary to rapid lysis of leukemic cells may be induced.
 Appropriate measures must be taken to prevent hyperuricemia and to control any systemic infection before beginning therapy.